sramzi123/splunk-sysmon-detection-lab/README.md

     E --> F[SPL Searches / Detections / Dashboards]
 ```

 **Note:** the forwarder and indexer both run on the same physical host in this lab, rather than separate machines as in a typical production deployment.
-This surfaced a real config conflict — two independently-installed Sysmon add-ons (one on the forwarder, one on the indexer) both touching sourcetype normalization for the same data.
+This surfaced a real config conflict: two independently-installed Sysmon add-ons (one on the forwarder, one on the indexer) both touching sourcetype normalization for the same data.
 See [`docs/troubleshooting.md`](docs/troubleshooting.md) for how that was diagnosed and fixed.

 ## What's in this repo